ohshitgorillas/ReducedReachKBLayer/README.md

 3. `j`, `k`, `l` map to `1`, `2`, `3`
 4. `m` and `,<` map to `0` and `00` respectively
 5. `.>` maps to a period/decimal point `.`

+### Miscellaneous Features
+Below are the miscellaneous features of the layout:

+- The caps lock feature is accessed by ⇪ + spacebar.
+- The layer may be toggled with ⇪ + `t` such that ⇪ does not need to be held to access the layer.
+Pressing `t` will then un-toggle the layer.
+- The number row keys are mapped to the function keys (`1` as `F1`, `2` as `F2`, ... `=/+` as `F12`).
+This is a common remapping found in most 65% or smaller keyboards.

 ## Usage